Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 10. What is the best way to follow-up with a stakeholder who has not immediately responded to your email ?
 Select two answers.

+	- Send them an instant message
+	- Call them on the phone